William Diard: Marriage

 Diard met his wife, Gloria Aliani, while singing a performance of La bohème in 1956 in Miami, Florida.
-Aliani was making her debut as Mimì to Diard's Rudolfo.
+Aliani was making her debut as Mimì to Diard's Rodolfo.
 They married later that year and began concertizing together.
 In 1960, they were signed with National Artists Corporation.
 Engagements with symphony orchestras followed.
 At Hartt, Diard studied with Virginia and Frederich Schorr (renowned bass-baritone of the Metropolitan Opera).

 Death

 He died in Lyme, Connecticut at the age of 84.